hasura/ekg-prometheus/Tutorial.md

 # Tutorial

-This document introduces Hasura's fork of the `ekg-core` metrics library, and illustrates how to use the library to instrument your programs with metrics.
+This document introduces the `ekg-prometheus` Prometheus client library, and illustrates how to use the library to instrument your programs with Prometheus metrics.
 If you are new to the library, read this document first.
-If you have used the original `ekg-core` library, you should still read this document first.
+If you have used the `ekg-core` library, on which `ekg-prometheus` is based on, you should still read this document first.
 For a more complete API reference, see the Haddocks of the `System.Metrics.Prometheus` module.

 This document is a literate Haskell program: